 Simple English definitions for legal terms

-Read a random definition: associated person
+Read a random definition: notice to appear

 A supermajority is a specific number or percentage of votes that is greater than half.
 It is often required for important decisions, such as changing a constitution or making major changes to a company.
 For example, a two-thirds supermajority may be needed to pass a certain measure.
 This is different from a simple majority, which is just over half of the votes.
 A supermajority is a way to ensure that decisions are made with a strong consensus and not just a slim majority.